BrandenSoropia/kingpin-app/DEV_NOTES.md

   For remote, you need to pass `source` an object in the following formate: `{ uri: "www.some-uri.com/image/destination" }`.

-## Accessing a Mobile Devices's Native Images
+## Accessing a Mobile Device's Native Images

 Seems you need to get permission from the device before accessing it!
 Luckily `expo-image-picker` has a help to set that up